19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (c) where the party is a mortgagee, chargee or other person with an estate and interest in the lot or flat whose interest is notified on the land-register or a subsidiary proprietor in reversion of the leasehold estate in a lot, his mortgagee, chargee or other person with an estate or interest in the lot and whose interest is notified on the subsidiary strata land-register, at the address on the strata roll or last recorded address at the Land Titles Registry or Registry of Deeds, as the case may be, provided that where such mortgagee, chargee, subsidiary proprietor in reversion or other person has an estate or interest in more than one lot or flat whose interest is notified on the land-register or subsidiary strata land-register, a single notice referring to the affected lots or flats and their respective subsidiary proprietors or proprietors shall suffice; and

-[46/2007 wef 04/10/2007]

 (d) where the party is a management corporation, at its address recorded on the folio of the land-register comprising the common property.

-3. The advertisement referred to in paragraph 1(d) shall include —

-(a) information on the development;

-(b) [Deleted by Act 46/2007 wef 04/10/2007]

-(c) [Deleted by Act 46/2007 wef 04/10/2007]

-(d) brief details of the sale proposal; and

-(e) the place at which the affected parties can inspect documents for the collective sale.

-4. An application to a Board shall be made by the subsidiary proprietors referred to in section 84A(1) or 84FA(2) or the proprietors referred to in section 84D(2) or 84E(3) within 14 days of the publication of the advertisement referred to in paragraph 1(d), enclosing —
+11. An application to a Board shall be made by the subsidiary proprietors referred to in section 84A(1) or 84FA(2) or the proprietors referred to in section 84D(2) or 84E(3) within 14 days of the publication of the advertisement referred to in paragraph 1(d), enclosing —

 (a) the documents specified in paragraph 1(e);

-[S 243/2004 wef 01/05/2004]

 (b) a statutory declaration made by the representatives appointed under section 84A(2) or their solicitors stating —